What employers should do to prevent mold

 What to do if Mold is Found

 If you find mold or you suspect mold is in your building, you can give us a call to SERVPRO of San Luis Obispo.
 The consequences of mold are too high to not take it seriously.
 Primarily, the health of your employees always come first.
-You never want to be responsible for the serious health issues that your workers can contract in a moldy environment.
+You never want to be responsible for the health effects that your workers can contract in a moldy environment.
 In addition, the structure of your building will be severely compromised if mold is found and if it is not remediated on time.
 Lastly, legal expenses from mold litigation can be overwhelming.
 Don’t put yourself in a tough position when it comes to mold.